7 Reasons Bats are Just as Cool as Batman

 Do you like tequila?
 How about mangoes?
 Both of these would suffer greatly if we didn’t have bats.
 Fruit bats make up about 30 percent of the bat population and play a huge role in pollinating essential crops like agave, from which tequila is made.
 Seeds dropped by bats can also account for up to 95 percent of forest regrowth on cleared land.
 In fact, it’s known that more than 300 plant species in the tropics alone rely on the pollinating and seed dispersal of bats.

 3. They have an expansive range

 While Batman’s range is fairly restricted to the city limits of Gotham, bats have a much more expansive range.
-Depending on the species, they can cover hundreds of miles in a single night, hunting for insects, drinking at water holes and pollinating plants.
+Depending on the species, they can cover great distances in a single night, hunting for insects, drinking at water holes and pollinating plants.
 We certainly are being watched over!

 4. They are the ONLY flying mammals